 All images are generated from real instances of the browsers running on real instances of the operating systems.
-The hardware, however, is fake and is predominantly provided by the QEMU project.
+The hardware, however, is fake and is provided by QEMU, VirtualBox, and Cockatrice III.

 4. Does HotJava 1.0 on Windows really crash that much?

 This is actually somewhat deliberate.
 The early movements of various elements of civil society onto the internet are often glossed over when looking at images of the pre-web2.0 World Wide Web.
 It’s easy to find early images of Google’s homepage, it’s much harder to find similar images of local government websites.

 For the purposes of PSPB, this will be reflected in sites based around York and North Yorkshire at the regional level and the UK at the national level.